 Once the kind of training that is needed has been determined, it is equally important to determine what kind of training is not needed.
 Employees should be made aware of all the steps involved in a task or procedure, but the training should focus only with those steps on which improved performance is needed.
 This avoids unnecessary training and tailors the training to meet the needs of the employees.

-In this module, we'll define goals and objectives, and discuss the steps in writing effective learning objectives required for Level-Two training.
-Writing objectives is very important to effective Level-Two safety training.
+In this module, we'll define goals and objectives, and discuss the steps in writing effective learning objectives which are important when developing both instruction and training.

 One of the most important, yet for some, the most difficult activities in the training process is writing clear-cut, competency-based learning objectives that describe what the learner will be able to do at the end of the training session.
 Some trainers believe goals and objectives are basically the same thing; not so.
 Let's take a look.